Deepanshu-Gond/KPMG-Data-Analytics-Virtual-Internship/README.md

-# KPMG Data Analytics Virtual Internship
+# KPMG: Data Analytics Virtual Internship
 In this online program, I got to complete similar work that Graduates do at KPMG.
 I learned what it is like working at one of the world’s best data analytics teams and built the skills required to excel as an analytics consultant.

 ## Background